Do Isopods Eat Fruit?

 Balance With Natural Foods

-Fruit should never replace the natural food sources that isopods depend on.
-Leaf litter and decomposing wood should remain the foundation of their diet.
+Fruit should never replace natural food sources.
+Organic materials such as leaf litter and decomposing wood must remain the foundation of the diet.

-Our article on best foods for isopods explains how to maintain a balanced diet.
+Our article on best foods for isopods explains how to create a balanced feeding system.

 Do All Isopods Eat Fruit?

-Many species will sample fruit, but feeding behaviour can vary.
-Some species may prefer vegetables or other organic materials instead.
+Most species will sample fruit, but feeding preferences vary.
+Some colonies may consume fruit quickly, while others prefer vegetables or organic substrate materials.

 Offering a variety of foods allows isopods to select what they need.